michael2008/ME-Live-Doc/docs/user-guide.md

 ### Upgrade

-On Application page, click Update which calls for uploading apps with the same name but not of the same version.
-The program will check it and change the version in Application.
+In the Application page, click Upgrade to upgrade the current application.
+The upgrade needs to pass the same name but the different version of the application.
+The program will check the criteria and change the version of the current application in the Application.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26626578/3ba82c82-462a-11e7-93b9-c9e3cb67ac04.png" width="500"><
 </p>

-Update is in support of replacing apps with the same name.
+The upgrade supports the replacing the same application with the same name.

 ### Delete

-Click Delete to remove apps.
+Click Delete to remove applications..

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26627450/1d5bc4c0-462d-11e7-9465-2833590a4673.png" width="500">